Inside DeepMind’s Frontier Safety Framework: Caution in Code

 Why did DeepMind create FSF?

 Because Gemini’s raw abilities—protein folding, cyber operations, and persuasion—cross the accident horizon.
-FSF imposes pre-launch red-teaming, interpretability audits, and staged rollouts, giving executives provable risk metrics instead of gut feels, and regulators a archetype light-years ahead of pending law today.
+FSF imposes pre-launch red-teaming, interpretability audits, and staged rollouts, giving executives provable risk metrics instead of gut feels, and regulators a template light-years ahead of pending law today.

 How does the Green→Red system work?